 Best Cooling Mattresses

-Let's have some straight talk: 90% of "cooling" mattresses out there are just marketing gimmicks.
-A thin spray of gel foam isn't going to stop night sweats.
-You need heavy-duty materials that physically conduct heat away from your body.
+Most "cooling" mattresses are just marketing tricks.
+A tiny bit of gel foam won't stop night sweats.
+You need materials that pull heat away from your body.

 Technogel 3D Elite Hybrid